esluyter/ESTimeline/README.md

 ## Issues
 1. Although I've tried to make it pleasant, the GUI based code editing environment does not syntax highlight, autocomplete, etc -- for this reason I've added "Open in IDE" / "Copy from IDE" buttons as necessary.
   - Solution would be to someday add a Qt code view to core SC
-2. When the timeline gets too big, it can't be saved / restored from a SCLang text format.
-  - Solution would be to make some kind of custom file format, or optimize the way functions are stored/loaded.
-3. When there are lots of quick zig-zags, high-resolution envelope drawing makes the GUI freeze up
+2. When there are lots of quick zig-zags, high-resolution envelope drawing makes the GUI freeze up
   - to avoid this I have extremely pixelated the envelope drawing when zoomed in.
 Still looking for a good solution for this.

 ## Installing